jhass/nextcloud-keeweb/README.md

 `mimetypemapping.json` file (also see the Nextcloud manual at https://docs.nextcloud.com/server/14/admin_manual/configuration_mimetypes/index.html).

-To proceed, just copy `/resources/config/mimetypemapping.dist.json` to `/config/mimetypemapping.json` (in the `config/` folder at Nextcloud’s root directory; the file should be stored next to the `config.php` file).
-Afterwards add the two following line just after the “_comment” lines.
+To proceed, create the file `/config/mimetypemapping.json` (in the `config/` folder at Nextcloud’s root directory; the file should be stored next to the `config.php` file) or modify the existing one.
+Make sure, it contains at least the following
+lines:

+    {
-    "kdbx": ["x-application/kdbx"],
+    "kdbx": ["x-application/kdbx"]
+    }

 After that, run the following command: